KammaData/.github/.github/pull_request_template.md

 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->

 ### Code Style

 - [ ] My code follows the code style of this project.
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.

+### Tests

+- [ ] This PR has been QA tested.
+- [ ] I have written or updated automated tests for this.
+- [ ] All tests are passing _(unless there's a [reasonable excuse](https://github.com/KammaData/.github/pull/1#pullrequestreview-1263181474) to merge a failing PR)_.

 ### Security

-- [ ] All raw database queries use prepared statements
+- [ ] All raw database queries use prepared statements.
-- [ ] All external data (e.g. from API's, data sets or form POST) are sanitised,  validated and handled defensively in their entirety
+- [ ] All external data (e.g. from API's, data sets or form POST) are sanitised, validated and handled defensively in their entirety.
-- [ ] Any vulnerability alerts for associated packages are patched (RFC's or otherwise)
+- [ ] Any vulnerability alerts for associated packages are patched (RFC's or otherwise).
-- [ ] The base Docker image, if it applies, is up to date with the latest OS image and packages
+- [ ] The base Docker image, if it applies, is up to date with the latest OS image and packages.